frednam93/FilterAugSED/README.md

 - asteroid

 ## Dataset
 You can download dataset by reffering to [DCASE 2021 Task 4 description page](http://dcase.community/challenge2021/task-sound-event-detection-and-separation-in-domestic-environments) or [DCASE 2021 Task 4 baseline](https://github.com/DCASE-REPO/DESED_task).
 Then, set the dataset directories in config.yaml accordingly.
-You will need DESED real datasets(weak/unlabeled in domain/validation/public eval) and DESED synthetic dataset(train/validation).
+You will need DESED real datasets (weak/unlabeled in domain/validation/public eval) and DESED synthetic datasets (train/validation).

 ## Training
 You can train and save model in `exps` folder by running: